-I am more than happy to inform you about the adventurous world of junior mining, and I have set up this website handling this topic at this very moment (Dec 2015), as I strongly believe we are approaching a bottom in commodity prices, and therefore this could be a very interesting time for investors to develop an interest in mining stocks.
-Everybody has his or her own reasons to be intrigued by this niche sector in investing, from being intrigued by gold to treasure hunting, but most people I talk to in the industry are interested in it because of the realistic chance to experience high returns, and the phenomenon "multi bagger" once in a while.
+I am more than happy to inform you about the adventurous world of junior mining, and I have set up this website handling this topic during the summer of 2015, as I strongly believed we were approaching a bottom in commodity prices, and fortunately I was right, and it was a very interesting time for investors to develop an interest in mining stocks.
+A lot has happened since, and it will probably be clear that mining stocks aren't exactly for the risk-averse investor.
+Everybody has his or her own reasons to be intrigued by this niche sector in investing, from being intrigued by gold to treasure hunting, but most people I talk to in the industry are interested in it because of the realistic chance to experience (extremely) high returns, and the phenomenon "multi bagger" once in a while.
 This is a stock that could multiply 5, 10, 20 or even 100 times in an timeframe of just months to a few years.
 As will be clear, those opportunities can't exist without a sometimes very high risk/reward ratio, and often most of your money will be lost searching for those multi baggers.

 Finding multi baggers isn't easy and cannot happen without luck, but I am convinced one can increase the odds by being better informed.
 I am providing some insights and information in/about the mining industry, macro trends and individual stocks, and this should hopefully provide you with useful information.

-The timing of the start of this website could prove to be pivotal a few years from now, as the home of junior mining, the TSX Venture is at all time lows, with sentiments and pricing for commodities is at multi year lows as well (iron ore, copper, oil, uranium, precious metals, etc.).
+The timing of the start of this website has proven to be pivotal a few years from now, as the home of junior mining, the TSX Venture appeared to be at all time lows in 2015, with sentiments and pricing for commodities was at multi year lows as well (iron ore, copper, oil, uranium, precious metals, etc.).

-No one knows for sure when prices of commodities will recover, but it is a fact less and less metals and minerals are found as the low hanging fruit is already gone, and less and less capital is spent on exploration and startup of new projects and mines, as commodity sentiment is very soft at the moment, caused by a lagging China for example.
+No one knows for sure when and if prices of commodities will fully recover to the levels of pre-2011, but it is a fact less and less metals and minerals are found as the low hanging fruit is already gone, and less and less capital is spent on exploration and startup of new projects and mines, which is an unsustainable situation as will be discussed in a moment.

 Grades in general are decreasing, discoveries are decreasing, and exploration costs are rising per unit of commodity found (although mining and drilling costs are falling since 2013 because of the current harsh economic environment for commodities).